 Qualified fortification projects must be on your legal residence and include things like roof covering construction and renovations on roof attachments, roof-to-wall attachments, secondary water resistance, and opening protections.

-Mississippi homeowners who take part in the program may be eligible for matching grants to reimburse you for the cost of the improvements.
+Homeowners who take part in the program may be eligible for matching grants to reimburse you for the cost of the improvements.
+Read more about Mississippi's wind mitigation program.

 Home insurance generally only covers sudden, accidental water damage from internal sources (like a pipe bursting), so hardening your home against flooding is important.
 This may be particularly true if you live near the coast and need protection against storm surge, but floods can actually happen anywhere.